jiSilverH/idlf23-aslt/examples/sign_language/README.md

 # Reimplementation of ```Sign Language Translation from Instructional Videos```
-This repository contains the reimplementation for the Sign Language Translation from Instructional Videos paper.
+This repository contains the reimplementation for the *Sign Language Translation from Instructional Videos paper*.

 All the scripts are located inside examples/sign_language/scripts.